 Strategic Vision Is One of the Most Important Roles of a CEO

-Are you looking for information about the job duties of a Chief Executive Officer (CEO) in a company or organization?
-The job varies depending on the organization's mission, product, goals and its need to operate profitably.
-It also varies depending on the size of the organization and the number of employees among other factors.
+The job duties of a Chief Executive Officer (CEO) in a company or organization vary depending on the organization's mission, product, goals, and operational needs to stay profitable.
+Duties also vary depending on the size of the organization and the number of employees, among other factors.

 The Overall Framework for the CEO's Role

-The CEO makes certain that the organization's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customers, markets, new industry developments and standards, and so forth.
+It is also the responsibility of the CEO to ensure that the organization's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards, and so forth.

 In a typical corporation, the CEO reports to the Board of Directors or in some non-profit settings, such as state government, the CEO may head up an agency or department and report to the office of the governor.
-The CEO serves at the discretion of the Board of Directors.
+The CEO will always serve at the discretion of the Board of Directors.

-Whether the top person is both the president and CEO or just the CEO, he or she is the top person in command in an organization and has specific responsibilities depending on the needs of his or her organization.
+Whether the top person is both the president and CEO or just the CEO, he or she is the top person in charge of an organization and has specific responsibilities depending on the needs of the organization.

 - Soliciting advice and guidance, when appropriate, from a Board of Directors.

 - Formulating and implementing the strategic plan that guides the direction of the business or organization.
-Assuring that the plan creation involves significant input from the organization so that there is little push back on the complete implementation.
+Assuring that the plan creation involves significant input from the organization so that there is little pushback regarding implementation.

 - Overseeing the complete operation of an organization in accordance with the direction established in the strategic plans.
 This includes the design of the organization in a manner that facilitates and supports the operations.

 - Evaluating the success of the organization in reaching its goals.
-Making sure that each strategic goal is measurable or that the outcomes can be described so graphically that an agreed upon picture is shared by the team.
+Making sure that each strategic goal is measurable or that the outcomes can be described in a way that an agreed upon picture is shared by the team.

-- Maintaining awareness of both the external and the internal competitive landscape, opportunities for expansion, customers, markets, new industry developments and standards, and so forth.
-Looking at potential acquisitions or the sale of the company under circumstances that will enhance shareholder value.
+- Looking at potential acquisitions or the sale of the company under circumstances that will enhance shareholder value.

 - Representing the organization for civic and professional association responsibilities and activities in the local community, the state, and at the national level.
-(Other senior leaders bear responsibility for these ventures as interested or assigned as well.)
+Other senior leaders bear responsibility for these ventures as the CEO sees fit.

-- Participating in industry-related events or associations that will enhance the CEO's leadership skills or the organization's reputation and potential for success.
-Making certain that staff members understand that these responsibilities are shared and that every employee is responsible for helping the organization maintain industry ties.
+- Participating in industry-related events or associations that will enhance the CEO's leadership skills, the organization's reputation, and organization's potential for success.

 - Demonstrating the leadership necessary to make the organization's mission a success.
 This leadership includes providing leadership vision, leadership that attracts followers, and all other aspects of successful leadership.

-- The CEO must create a learning organization that will continue to grow and flourish and enhance the skills and abilities of employees.
-Only if these significant players continue to learn and grow will the organization succeed at the level desired.
+- Creating a learning organization that will continue to grow and flourish and enhancing the skills and abilities of employees.
+Only if the significant players continue to learn and grow will the organization truly succeed.

-- Additionally, the CEO must ensure that the organization's leaders experience the consequences of their actions whether through reward and recognition or performance coaching and disciplinary actions.
-Without responsibility and accountability that is actively expected and reinforced, the CEO will find that he or she is leading an organization that points fingers, assigns blame, and makes excuses for their failure to attain desired success and profitability—a shame and disgrace for all members of the organization.
+Additionally, the CEO must ensure that the organization's leaders experience the consequences of their actions whether through reward and recognition or performance coaching and disciplinary actions.
+Without responsibility and accountability that is actively expected and reinforced, the CEO will fail to attain desired success and profitability.